buu342/N64-UNFLoader/README.md

 danbolt for helping test this on Debian, as well as providing changes to get the tool compiling under macOS.

-korgeaux for implementing support for his SummerCart64.
+Polprzewodnikowy for implementing support for his SummerCart64, as well as setting up GitHub actions.

 CrashOveride for ensuring the samples compile on his Linux libultra port.